MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-file-share-connector.md

 description: "Troubleshooting the File Share Graph connector for Microsoft Search and Microsoft 365 Copilot"
 ---

-# Troubleshooting guide for File Share Microsoft Graph connector
+# Troubleshooting the File Share Microsoft Graph connector

 ### 1. **The following are common errors observed while configuring the connector, or during crawling, and its possible reasons.**